pristine-shin/FlashDrop/api_docs/user_stories.md

 As a logged-in user, I want to log out via an easy-to-find "Log Out" button on the navigation bar.
 While on any page of the site:

-* I can log out of my account and be redirected to a page displaying recent products or tracks.
+* I can log out of my account and be redirected to a page displaying recent posts or tracks.
   So that I can easily log out and keep my information secure.

 <br></br>